-A 1.45hr exam with two main areas, Section A Core (40%) and Section B Individual material focus (Polymers) in engineering have the opportunity to prepare for the
+A 1h45h exam with two main areas, Section A Core (40% and Section B Individual material focus (Polymers 60%

 The exam offers a mix of different question styles, including open response, graphical, calculation and extended open response questions.
 There will be 10 marks of maths-based calculation questions in Section A and 5 marks of calculation questions in Section B.